Public Relations – Event Management

 Turn your certificate into a degree

-Many universities across Canada and abroad will provide credit recognition for your post-graduate studies at Loyalist.
+Many universities across Canada and abroad will provide credit recognition for your post-graduate studies at Loyalist College.
 The following is a list of agreements that are currently in place.
 There are many more options, and new agreements are added annually.
 Contact your university of choice to make individual arrangements.
+Click here for more information about university transfer agreements.

 - Athabasca University – Bachelor of Professional Arts in Communication Studies